katepaulino/guessing-game/README.md

   - Game uses a function and posts responses to the HTML

 ## Style
-  - Added Google font, colors and images to guessing game
+  - Added font colors and images to guessing game

 ## User Story
  - As a developer, I want to work on my guessing game assignment so that it is interactively fun